Appearance

 |---|---|

-Insert them via the Datasource section's extra buttons.
-Typical use: a small label that says Page 2 of 6.
+Typical use of cycle variables: a small label that says Page 2 of 6.

 Practical examples